 You’ll need a wet bag to bring home the dirty nappies (also useful for dirty clothes and change mats).
 Used nappies and wipes go straight into the bag.
 I tend to unstuff as I go so on wash day I can just tip them straight into the machine (unless I have a dirty nappy, then I roll that one up).
 Empty they barely take up any space so if your stuck choosing between two sizes then I’d always go bigger (although maybe not XL!).
 Most are a zip closure but some have a roll-top instead.
 Consider if you’d like a hanging strap.
 Most have one, ideally the strap has a popper, but not all do.
 Some have two straps so can be hung from a pushchair which is especially useful if you’re out for a whole day and a little short on space in the changing bag.
-Like nappies, wet bags can also become a bit addictive.
-You will find so many uses for them.

 Some extras to consider for your bag:

 - Dry wipes.
 Good to have a few stashed away in case of emergencies.
 I also used to have to dry my baby after changing a nappy when he was little.

 - Nappy cream.
 Best to buy an extra tube/pot of your usual cream and keep it in the bag just in case.
 Nowadays mine rarely sees the light of day, but for younger babies nappy rash can be sudden so best to treat it quickly.
 Weleda is a natural cream and safe for cloth nappies.